 - Stand on your head in a pool of warm water, such as a backyard swimming pool or a therapeutic pool at a hospital or rehabilitation center.
 Some hotels will let you join a swimmer’s club.

-- When you are using the Breech Tilt, you can place a very cold item, like frozen veggies wrapped in a thin dish towel (don’t freeze your skin!) on your abdomen in the place that is BEHIND and ABOVE the baby’s head.
+- On the 3rd time and after each time, you do Breech Tilt, you may place a very cold item, like frozen veggies wrapped in a thin dish towel (don’t freeze your skin!), on your abdomen in the place that is BEHIND and ABOVE the baby’s head.
 At the same time, place a very warm item, like a toasty rice sock, BELOW and IN FRONT OF baby’s face.
-We are hoping that the baby moves towards the warmth, so the warmth must also be between the baby’s face and the pubic bone.
-The warm object can be right over the pubic bone if the baby’s head is down by the hip socket, almost to the brim.
-This is a helpful addition to other techniques and is not likely to work just by itself.
-Inversions are recommended unless your bodyworker or care giver says specifically that you have medical reasons not to do an inversion.
+We are hoping baby moves towards the warmth, so place the warmth between the baby’s face and the pubic bone.
+This helpful addition to other techniques is not likely to work just by itself.
+Inversions are recommended unless your care giver says specifically that you have medical reasons not to do an inversion.

 - Release your psoas muscles.

 - You can help by taking brisk walks.
 Swing the weight of your legs from the thigh.
 After baby is head down, stop inversions for three days and continue walking each of these three days.
 Resume inversions ONE time a day for 30 seconds, coming back up to kneeling afterwards.

 - Constructive Rest Position.
 Each day, lay on the floor on your back for no more than ten minutes with your ankles resting on a chair.
 Your knees are bent to a 90-degree angle.
 Breath slow and deep from your belly.
 See your belly rise and fall like a sleeping toddler.